Postgraduate Diploma (PgDip) in Theatre Costume

 You can apply for Disabled Students’ Allowances (DSAs) to cover some of the extra costs that you might have because of a mental health problem, long-term illness or other disability.
 These allowances are additional to your other student finance and you won’t need to repay them.
 Find out more information about DSAs here.

 Once you have a place at RADA, we can assist in identifying whether you are eligible for support.
 You will likely require a ‘needs assessment’ to determine what adjustments and financial assistance is necessary.
-We have a relationship with the North London Regional Access Centre (run by Middlesex University), which is a good place to have any assessment ahead of coming to RADA.
+We have a relationship with the North London Regional Access Centre (run by Middlesex University), and direct students to this service.

 In keeping with our personalised training, you may be able to receive additional support for any condition or impairment directly from RADA.
 We will determine this with you as you progress through your course.